The Most Beautiful Festivals of Nepal: a tourist Guide

 Where: Durbar square, Kathmandu and the rural villages in the mountains.
 This is a great time to go trekking through the lower hills of the Himalayas or make one of the famous tea house treks in Nepal.
 Consider the Poon hill trek or the Jiri to Lukla trek.
 In the southern Terai celebrations are more similar to Dussehra in India.

-Special foods: Meat
+Special foods: Goat meat